dev-kas/xel/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+## Release Process

+Xel uses GitHub Actions for continuous integration and automated releases:

+1. Every push to the main branch and pull requests are automatically built and tested
+2. To create a new release:
+   - Create and push a new tag with the version number: `git tag v1.0.0 && git push origin v1.0.0`
+   - GitHub Actions will automatically build the binaries for all platforms
+   - A new GitHub Release will be created with the binaries attached
+   - The installation scripts will automatically use the latest release

 ## Acknowledgements